 Itinerary: Vieste, Palude Mezzane, Paglianza, Torre di Calalunga, Peschici, Rodi Garganico

 The legend of the huge limestone rock on Pizzomunno Beach tells a romantic story, according to that in very ancient times, in the small fishing village that once lay here a handsome strong young fisherman called Pizzomunno and a beautiful girl called Cristalda, were in love.
-Every day, while he was fishing the sirens tried to seduce him with their singing but as he had a true love with Cristalda he had always refused to become the sirens' lover.
-So, the angry sirens had decided to punish him, taking Cristalda away from him forever and dragging the young girl into the depth of the sea.
-Because of the huge pain of having lost his adored Cristalda, the body of Pizzomunno had turned into that big limestone rock you can see on the beach.
+Every day, while he was fishing the sirens tried to seduce him with their singing but as he had true love with Cristalda he had always refused to become the sirens' lover.
+So, the angry sirens decided to punish him, taking Cristalda away from him forever and dragging the young girl into the depth of the sea.
+Because of the enormous pain of losing his beloved Cristalda, the body of Pizzomunno had turned into that big limestone rock you can see on the beach.

 Do not miss the Bay of San Felice, located 8 km south of Vieste, considered to be a small paradise with an amazing beach and the famous natural arch called Arch of San Felice (pic n°3).

 Also, we suggest visiting the coastline especially from Vieste to Mattinata by boat where you can enjoy countless beautiful marine caves (pic n°6) such as Grotta Dorata, Grotta Sanguinaria, Grotta Sfondata Grande, the almost 40 meters high Grotta Campana Grande, Grotta del Serpente, Grotta dell'Arco Maggiore, just to mention a few and some superb white sand beaches such as Baia delle Zagare (pic n°5)